-In November 2016, the group issued \$250m of subordinated tier 2 notes due in 2026 and in September 2019, the group issued \$300m of additional subordinated tier 2 notes due in 2029.
-The net proceeds of the notes were used to redeem other outstanding debt issued by the group, and the excess is being used along with our retained earnings to support the future growth plans of the group.
+In November 2016, Bldac issued \$250m of subordinated tier 2 notes due in 2026 and in September 2019, Bldac issued \$300m of additional subordinated tier 2 notes due in 2029.
+The net proceeds of the notes were used to redeem other outstanding debt issued by Bldac, and the excess is being used along with our retained earnings to support the future growth plans of the group.